dorian-marchal/coalesce/README.md

 Two "coalescy" php functions to used while waiting for the `??` operator :
 - `coalesce` : simple null coalesce function for PHP
-- `coalescy` : like `coalesce`, but return the first not falsy value.
+- `coalescy` : like `coalesce`, but returns the first not falsy value.

 ### Installation